 I’m human.
 Even if I don’t intend to, sometimes I yell.
 I won’t argue that I can’t help it, but it would be very hard to change the behavior of yelling as a response to being startled.
 And it is a functional response, so one that I might not want to try to get rid of (as difficult as that would be).

 I have certainly done the “startled yell” at my dogs.
 If a dog is sitting right next to me and suddenly leaps up and barks in my ear, I am going to be startled and likely yell.
 Likewise, if I am tired and strung out (trigger stacking) and one of them does something that provokes me, let’s just say that I may not speak in my nicest voice.

 Knowing that about myself, I took a simple action.

-The word that generally comes out of my mouth when I’m startled is, “Hey!”
+The word that generally comes out of my mouth when I’m startled or annoyed is, “Hey!”
 Given that, when any new dog comes into the household I classically condition that word to predict great things.
 I pair my saying the word with a great treat.
-And I start off with a conversational tone that won’t startle the dog at all.
-I talk about this in more detail in “Only if the Behavior Decreases.”

 Once the dog is learning that my saying “Hey!” predicts a treat, I raise the volume gradually, then raise the stress in my voice.
 The end result is that I can yell, “Hey!” in the meanest voice I can muster and my dogs turn to me or come running happily.